 ANNUAL PHYSICALS - A completed Camp Health Examination Form must be completed for each camper.
 The front is completed and signed by a parent and the back is to be completed, signed and dated by a licensed physician.
 The physical date must fall within 24 months of the camper’s arrival at camp.

 HEAD LICE PREVENTION - If your child has had head lice or has been exposed through a friend or family member, please have a nurse or physician carefully check your child’s scalp before opening day.
 The presence of head lice should be treated and then rechecked before coming to camp.
 Please also ask the camp nurse to check your camper's scalp prior to your departure.

 ILLNESS/FEVER PRIOR TO CAMP ARRIVAL - Contagious diseases spread quickly in the camp setting.
 Our expectation on Opening Day is that all campers arrive in a healthy condition.
 If your child has a fever or is experiencing nausea or unusual pain, please delay his/her arrival time until 24 hours after illness or pain has abated and there is no elevated temperature.

 MASKING - Campers may choose to wear masks at Camp.

 SWIMMERS EAR PREVENTION - In order to minimize internal ear infections, swimmer’s eardrops are administered after each visit to the swim lake.

+SUN AND HEAT - Most activities are in shaded areas or in the water.
+Water bottle filling stations are available throughout camp, and Campers will fill up each morning and afternoon before leaving the cabin.
 ALL campers are required to apply sunscreen prior to morning and afternoon activities.
 Campers who need additional applications of sunscreen are reminded to do so.